cision-ux/coding-style-guide/README.md

 ### Style

-- **NEEDS TO BE DECIDED** Do not rely on semicolon insertion.
-VS Do your best to never use a semicolon.
-This means avoiding them at line breaks and avoiding multi-statement lines.
-For more info, read [Mislav's blog post](http://mislav.uniqpath.com/2010/05/semicolons/).
+Do not rely on semicolon insertion.
 - Use two-space, soft-indentation.
 - Use camelCase for naming variable and function names, except for constructor functions that need to be called with the new prefix.
 For these use Capitalization.
 - Try to prefix all javascript-based selectors with `js-`.
 This is taken from [slightly obtrusive javascript](http://ozmm.org/posts/slightly_obtrusive_javascript.html).
 The idea is that you should be able to tell a presentational class from a functional class.
 Most of the codebase doesn't do this, let's try and move toward it.